Three Looks One Dress Blog

 Knowing that Griffin doesn’t wear a lot of makeup on a day-to-day basis, I was curious and perhaps a bit nervous to see how she’d receive this look.
 Her reaction to this look was amazing!
 She suddenly took on a diva persona (in a good way) and really commanded the rest of the shoot.
 Jeannine photographed her in another dress as well with this look, and the glamorous, bold Griffin really shined through.

-This project was so fun and I hope it helps create a visual comparison that future brides can look at as they determine which makeup and hair look to go with on their wedding day!
+This project was so fun, and I hope it helps create a visual comparison that future brides can look at as they determine which makeup and hair look to go with on their wedding day!

 Credits: